The HPR library contains the Diosim simulator, output generators and other analysis tools. Each is a plugin invoked by an Orangepath recipe stage.

 The leaf cell names follow a few conventions:

-For variable-latency leaf cells, the handshake protocols is as follows:
+For variable-latency leaf cells in the libray, the VLA protocol is used.
+The VLA handshake protocols is as follows:

 Note: The above is for on-chip devices instantiated directly by the tool.
 Off-chip RAM connections use a separate protocol (HSIMPLE, HFAST, AXI, BVCI).